atalanta02/Case_study/case.md

 In 1947, the transistor was invented at Bell's Lab by William Shockley.
 The invention of the transistor greatly influenced the development of computers.
 It was made from semiconductor material Silicone (Sand); it was either used to amplify a signal or open or shut a circuit.
 Compared to the first-generation computers, transistors shrank in size, and cost and the heat produced from vacuum tubes was a welcome byproduct.
 There was an introduction of components including the CPU short for central processing unit, storage, programming language and Input output devices.
 The programming languages like FORTRAN (1956), (ALGOL1958) were a transition from high level languages which made programming relatively easy.
 Examples of the second generation includes the IBM 7094, built with a multiplexor with goals of increasing capabilities and capacity, and the DEC PDP 1 in 1957 the Programmed Data Processor-1 was introduced from Digital Equipment Corporation.

+**Third Generation (1960s–1970s): Integrated Circuits (ICs)** Although transistors are in many ways superior to vacuum tubes, they generate considerable heat, which can potentially damage the internal parts of the computer.
+Jack Kilby, an engineer at Texas Instrument, developed an integrated circuit (IC).
+The devices were made from microo-electronics known by the name of chips Gordon Moore (cofounder of intel).
+The minicomputers with devices like input/output devices like: Magneto-optical disks, keyboards, screens, printers   were introduced in this generation because they were small, cheap, quicker and more dependable than the second generation.
+The information was stored in a magnetic tape or disk with a big magnetic core.
+It used languages like FORTRAN, BASIC, COBOL, C and Pascal just to mention a few (still considered high level languages).
+Examples of the third-generation computers include: the IBM 360 launched in 1964 with main storage speeds of 2 microseconds and 1 microsecond, and the DEC PDP-8 launched in 1964 which uses the omnibus system which will be later used by the Morden computers.
-**Third Generation (1960s–1970s): Integrated Circuits (ICs)** **Fourth Generation (1971–Present): Microprocessor Based** **Fifth Generation (present and future):**
+**Fourth Generation (1971–Present): Microprocessor Based** **Fifth Generation (present and future):**